Cvent

 Phase 04

-The designs went through multiple rounds of iteration; reviewing with engineering to check feasibility, presenting to stakeholders for feedback, and refining until we felt confident enough to usability test the designs.
+With clear direction, I began designing the solution.
+The designs went through multiple rounds of iteration; reviewing with stakeholders to check feasibility and for feedback, and refining until we felt confident enough to usability test the designs.

 Phase 05

 Working with our user researcher, we ran the first round of usability testing.
-It disproved both hypotheses.

 Missed entry point